playgameservices/ios-basic-samples/CollectAllTheStars/README.md

     * You can leave your App Store ID blank for testing purposes.
 7. Make a note of your client ID and application ID as described in the documentation
+8. In Xcode, click the "Info" tab and go down to the bottom where you see "URL Types".
+You need to add 2 URL types.
+In one URL type, set `com.google.BundleId` in the Identifier field, and specify your client ID in reversed order in the URL Schemas field.
+For example, if your client ID for iOS is `YOUR_CLIENT_ID.apps.googleusercontent.com`, then specify `com.googleusercontent.apps.YOUR_CLIENT_ID` in the URL Schemas field.
+  In the other URL type, set `com.google.ReverseClientId` in the Identifier field, and specify your app's bundle identifier in the URL Schemas field.
-8. Once that's done, open up your `Constants.h` file, and replace the `CLIENT_ID` value with your own OAuth2.0 client ID.
+8. Once that's done, open up your `GCATConstants.h` file, and replace the `CLIENT_ID` value with your own OAuth2.0 client ID.
-9. Go to your CollectAllTheStars-info.plist file and replace the `GPGApplication` value with the actual Applicaton ID of your game.

 That's it!
 Your application should be ready to run!

 ## Troubleshooting / Known Issues